Email:

 U.S. scientists who collected and analyzed 395 raw pork samples from 36 stores in Iowa, Minnesota and New Jersey found that seven percent – 26 samples – carried methicillin-resistant Staphulococcus aureus (MRSA) bacteria.
 This level is much higher than previously thought.
 MRSA causes around 185,000 cases of food poisoning each year and can also cause serious, life-threatening infections of the bloodstream, skin, lungs and other organs.
 MRSA is resistant to a number of antibiotics.
 The researchers found no significant difference in MRSA contamination between conventional pork products and those raised without antibiotics or antibiotic growth promotants.

-O'Brien A.M. et al., "MRSA in Conventional and Alternative Retail Pork Products",
+O'Brien A.M. et al., "MRSA in Conventional and Alternative Retail Pork Products", PLoS ONE, January 20, 2012, © O’Brien et al.

 Domains